 After Receiving the Summary Statement

-If you have any questions about your summary statement, you should contact the program officer for the Early Independence Award (listed as the scientific contact in the Funding Opportunity Announcement).
+If you have any questions about your summary statement, you should contact the program officer for the Early Independence Award (listed as the scientific contact in the funding opportunity).
 The program officer attends the review and may be able to provide more insight into the panel discussion and help clarify some of the comments.
 You can also ask about the probability of funding and get advice on what to do if your application is outside of the likely pay range.
 Contacting the program officer to “sell” your application or to express differences in scientific opinion related to the reviewers’ comments will not affect the likelihood of funding.

 It is best to contact the program officer by email to schedule a time for a phone call.
 That gives the program officer time to read your summary statement and review any notes.
 And be patient.
 The program officer may receive numerous inquiries and may not be able to respond to yours immediately.

 PD/PIs of discussed applications are given an opportunity to submit an optional two-page response to their summary statement.
 The response should address issues and concerns brought up by reviewers, but the response will not be seen by reviewers and is not a part of the review.
 The response remains an internal NIH document used only by NIH staff during funding deliberations.
 The program officer will contact eligible applicants directly with more information on the response and the deadline.